 The Double Overhand Knot

 This is because sometimes a basic one will pull through the sidewall so it’s a preventative measure.
-If you’re starting not is too small and slides through while playing it will not only be annoying, but it can ruin how you are playing.
+If you’re starting knot is too small and slides through while playing and will not only be annoying, but it can ruin how you are playing.

-- Then take your sidewall through the front of the scoop, and then through the loop, you created.
+- Take your string back through the hole, through the front of the lacrosse mesh, and through the loop you just created.
+Pull tight.